Evil Ernie: Chaos! Highway to Hell

 While out on a job acting as hitman in the Dakotas, Ernie had a premonition about a dark enchantress whom he'd often have visions of whenever he slept or was awake killing other sinners, ignoring Smiley's pleas of worry Ernest set about finding people affiliated with murder so he could discover the secrets to these odd visions of his.
-Soon making his way to a highway near Kansas State, his newest mark; Ethan Mueller who was a wanted murderer and was shot dead before he could receive any insight from his mystery woman.
-Sensing whoever he's searching for is somehow linked in some way to death Ernie sets his sights on finding people who broadcast an insensibly high body count.
+Soon making his way to a highway near Kansas State, he senses a newest mark, Ethan Mueller, who was a wanted murderer and was shot dead before he could receive any insight from his mystery woman.
+Sensing whoever he is searching for is somehow linked in some way to death Ernie sets his sights on finding people who broadcast an insensibly high body count.

-Every step of the way he's either met with or pursued by various forces seeking to impede his progress, such as Chastity Marks and Morgan Gallows; along with his Chosen.
+Every step of the way he is either met with or pursued by various forces seeking to impede his progress, such as Chastity Marks and Morgan Gallows, along with his Chosen.
 In the meantime Fairchild headed into the titular city in order to greet and make deceased, the man who put Widmark Penitentiary on the map.
 Disguised as a pizza delivery boy, Ernest would make his presence known to Lt.
 Brandon Green while getting into an altercation with his manipulative advisor: Senator Cruise.
-After finally having whacked his repentant nuke carrier Ernie gains the full picture of who it is that's been guiding him, it's none other Mistress Hel, Nordic Goddess of death and the Asgardian underworld.
-She convinces The Evil One that his employer had been cheating him the entire time; having used Ernie's vigilante crusade against sinners in his own favor in order to swell his ranks in hell and will eventually claim Ernie as his ultimate General.
+After finally having whacked his repentant nuke carrier Ernie gains the full picture of who it is that's been guiding him, and is revealed to be Mistress Hel, Nordic Goddess of death and the Asgardian underworld.
+She convinces The Evil One that his employer had been cheating him the entire time, having used Ernie's vigilante crusade against sinners in his own favor in order to swell his ranks in hell and will eventually claim Ernie as his ultimate General.
 Hel convinces him to lead the initiation of Ragnarok by bringing about a mass exodus of dead souls; basically compelling him to incite Megadeath, in doing so both he and she will make a paradise after conflict at the end of days destroying everything.

 After letting loose a huge blast of his arcane energy, Ernie levels the housing area where the press had gathered to meet the good lieutenant eviscerating everybody.
 As Mistress Hel makes her preparations through her ward Serendipity, Ernest leaves his former partner Smiley before getting into a fight with Chastity who quickly gains the upper hand in their conflict.
 Until Evil Ernie conjures up some of his Dead Onez to restrain her where he deals a critical blow with her own silver sword, as the nubile vampiress makes her escape Ernest quickly catches up to her in a semi-abandoned alley.